Skip to content

 • Minor (0.1.x0.2.0): additive changes.
 Persistence schemas may add new tables or columns with migrations; routes and CLI may add new surfaces.
 Existing surfaces remain available with the same shape unless the release notes call out an exception.

-• Major (0.x1.0): may remove or change surfaces.
+• Major (1.x2.0): may remove or change surfaces.
 Read the release notes before upgrading; expect to update calling code.

 The HTTP API is also versioned at the URL prefix (/v1); legacy unversioned routes remain available alongside /v1.
-See design.md § 13.
+See design.md § 13 and contract_stability.md.

 Standard upgrade procedure

 1. Read the release notes for every minor/major version between your current and target version.
 Patch upgrades only need the latest patch's notes.
-Notes for the current release are at release_notes_0.1.0.md.
+The reading-order index (newest first) is releases/README.md; the current release's notes are release_notes_1.2.0.md.

 2. Pin the target version in your dependency manifest: